-Fig. 11.
-XCS versus the single oblique tree. \triangle denotes that XCS is significantly better than the tree, \square denotes that XCS is significantly worse than the tree, and \times denotes no significant difference between XCS and the tree.
-The y axis represents the percentage of improvement of XCS with respect to the single tree.
-The x axis represents each of the six complexity metrics. (a) Percentage of points in boundary. (b) Percentage of retained adherence subsets. (c) Ratio of intraclass-interclass NN distances. (d) Nonlinearity of the linear classifier. (e) Maximum Fisher's discriminant ratio. (f) Ratio of the number of points to the number of dimensions.
+Fig. 10.
+XCS versus linear classifier (LC). \triangle denotes that XCS is significantly better than LC, \Box denotes that XCS is significantly worse than LC and \times denotes no significant difference between XCS and LC.
+The y-axis represents the percentage of improvement of XCS with respect to LC.
+The x-axis represents each of the six complexity metrics: (a) the percentage of points in boundary, (b) the percentage of retained adherence subsets, (c) the ratio of intra-inter class nearest neighbor distances, (d) the non-linearity of the linear classifier, (e) the maximum Fisher's discriminant ratio and (f) the ratio of the number of points to the number of dimensions.